 For every design concept, there is a theme in which we draw inspiration from.
 For Martha and Connor, that inspiration came in the form of olive leaves, warm tones of grey and off-white, and nature.
 When it came down to designing the invitations to send out to Martha and Connors close family and friends, the simple flow of the leaves against the soft ivory sparked the interest for the whole wedding concept.
 The incorporation of olive leaves and soft, light colors didn’t end at the invitations, rather they continued throughout the whole concept.

 Once it was time for reception, the overall vibe we went for was clean with elements of texture.
-The long tables were lined with ivory, with beautiful garlands acting as the runner, while the round tables were also lined with creamy ivory Havana tablecloths and decorated with lovely peonies.
+The long tables were lined with ivory and beautiful garlands acting as the runner, while the round tables were also lined with creamy ivory Havana tablecloths and decorated with lovely peonies.
 The white, simple bone china and silverware complemented the texture brought by the “cement” napkins and off-white menus, held together with earthy twine and rosemary.

 To lighten up the reception, we spread out the lanterns across the property, not only to light up the night, but to create that last bit of romance that only candle light can bring.
 The story behind this wedding was natural eloquence, relying on what nature has to offer, and to complement that with soft tones and textures to create a night to remember.